 If you are a Diva-To-Be, you can write out specific financial goals for the future.
 Keep track of everything you spend for a week.
 Maybe opening a separate bank account to divert your saving, will be good so that you don’t worry about spending or not spending money.

 And if you answered mostly “c” you may have some

 Super Financial Diva

 The Super Diva: Spending money on unnecessary things is not your style.
-In fact, you like to save because you would like to have more money for the future.
+In fact, you like to save because you would like to have more money in the future.

-If you are a Super Diva, have a absolute figure that you want to achieve at a given age.
+If you are a Super Diva, have an absolute figure that you want to achieve at a given age.
 Learn to reward yourself with little gifts for following through your financial plan.